CapricanDRJ/witchers_shakespeare/index.md

 A choice we face, that history will extol.

-The fate of Watchers hangs upon this thread,
+The fate of Witchers hangs upon this thread,

 May wisdom guide us, lest our kingdom be dead.